Coot Essential API Functions

 - Always call

-set_refinement_immediate_replacement(1)first - makes refinement synchronous - Always call
+set_refinement_immediate_replacement(1)first - makes refinement synchronous - Use

 coot.*_py()functions directly - faster thancoot_utilswrappers - Import coot_utils only when needed - for convenience functions like